veltzer/demos-devops-terraform/exercises/basic/02_using_variables/exercise.md

 The possible properties of a variable:

-1. `default`: allows for setting a default value, otherwise terraform requires it to be set:
+* `default`: allows for setting a default value, otherwise terraform requires it to be set:
     * via the CLI (`-var student_alias=my-alias`),
     * defined in a \*.tfvars file
     * defined in an environment variable like `TF_VAR_[variable name]`
     * or it will prompt for the input
-2. `description`: a useful descriptor for the variable
+* `description`: a useful descriptor for the variable
-3. `type`: we'll discuss types in depth later
+* `type`: we'll discuss types in depth later

 We've only set the description, so there's no default value, and it will use the default type of: `string`.

-### Adding the values statically in the variables stanza.
+### Adding the values statically in the variables stanza

 You might notice that there is no "value" parameter in the syntax for the variable object.
 This is because the variables stanzas are not meant to be inputs themselves, but rather placeholders that handle input and allow for reference throughout the working directory.
 Though it is true that variable stanzas can be used this way by simply setting the "default" to the desired value, this negates the benefits of Terraform's native re-usability.
 Instead, try using one of the below methods.